atlasxomics/AtlasXbrowser_docs/docs/Thresholding.rst

 on the number of black vs. white pixels within a given tixel, as to whether a given tixel is ontop of tissue, or not.

 To understand this process it is useful to remember that a digital image is a essentially a grid of pixels, each taking on a discrete color.
-Each pixel can take on one of :math:`2^8` different possibilites, with values from 0 to 255.
+Each pixel can take on one of :math:`2^8` different possibilities, with values from 0 to 255.
 Where a pixel of value 0 is black, and 255 is white.
 In this step we take the image, with pixels each ranging in intensity from values 0 to 255, and convert that image into one where each pixel either has the value of 0 or 255.

-This is all done under the assumption that parts of the image corresponding to biological tissue will be darker than the rest of the slide, so in an ideal outcome, all biological tissue is designated as black and everything else is classifed as white.
+This is all done under the assumption that parts of the image corresponding to biological tissue will be darker than the rest of the slide, so in an ideal outcome, all biological tissue is designated as black and everything else is classified as white.

 Tuning Parameters
 #################